tcaparatta/Asset-Utilization-Project/README.md

    Organize assets into operational role groups for analysis.

 4. **Forecasting (Task A)**
-   Use **Linear Regression** to estimate future mileage for Task A assets, which typically follow consistent usage trends.
+   Use **Linear Regression** to estimate future usage for Task A assets, which typically follow consistent usage trends.

 5. **Forecasting (Task B)**
    Use **median-based projection** for Task B assets, reflecting more variable and less predictable usage.